 A home loan can be a huge responsibility to take on, especially for first home buyers.
 Gaining an understanding of what you’re getting yourself into can alleviate much of the concerns you may have.
-Here are ten questions you should be asking your lender prior to taking out the loan.
+Here are ten questions you should be asking your lender prior to applying or settling on a loan.

 Different loans suit different people and their lifestyles.
 A fixed-rate loan can be great for first home buyers who want the security of fixed repayments for a period of time.
 A variable rate loan may appeal to those with a greater disposable income who want the flexibility of making extra repayments.

 Interest-only loans may also appeal to first-home buyers, who are unsure they’re completely ready to make the often harsh change from rental payments to mortgage repayments.
 Home loans with principal and interest repayments are great for those ready to take on a home loan who want to pay less in total interest, compared to an interest-only loan.

 An interest rate is arguably one of the most important features of a loan.
 Ideally, you want your interest rate to be as low as possible, so you’re not paying an exorbitant amount of interest.
 You should also enquire as to what the comparison rate on the loan is, so you know its true cost.